okarachidera/okarachidera/README.md

 - 🔭 I’m currently working on **AI-powered applications, Web3, and Cloud infrastructure**.
 - ☁️ Deep expertise in **Cloud platforms** like **AWS, GCP, Azure, and Kubernetes**.
 - 🌍 Specializing in **JavaScript, TypeScript, Node.js, React, and Blockchain Development**.
+- 🎵 Creator of **Musik Vibe**, a platform for seamless music discovery and interaction.
 - 🏆 Proven track record of **leading cross-functional teams**, **optimizing system performance**, and **automating critical business processes**.
 - 💡 Adept at **architecting large-scale applications** and **aligning technical strategies with business goals**.
 - 💬 Ask me about **AI, Web3, Cloud Computing, TypeScript, Express, React, Backend & Frontend Development, and DevOps**.